genomehubs/kinfin/src/ui/README.md

 ## 🧪 3.
 Setup and Start the Backend API

-In a new terminal navigate back to the Kinfin root directory and install Python dependencies:
+In a new terminal navigate back to the KinFin root directory and install Python dependencies:

 ```bash
 cd ~/kinfin